trenchproject/R-Docker-Server/README.md

 `sudo yum install git -y`
 2. Clone this repository:
 `git clone https://github.com/trenchproject/R-Docker-Server.git`
-3. Make the script executable:
+3. Make the scripts executable:
-`chmod +x ./R-Docker-Server/build.sh`
+ - `chmod +x ./R-Docker-Server/build.sh`
+ - `chmod +x ./R-Docker-Server/containers.sh`
 4. Execute the script `build.sh` with proper flags to install and configure Docker (This will terminate the ssh session and may take several minutes):
-`./R-Docker-Server/build.sh -u [Desired RStudio Username] -p [Desired RStudio Password]`
+`./R-Docker-Server/build.sh`
-5. Execute the script `build.sh` with proper flags to build and run R server containers (This may take several minutes):
+5. Execute the script `containers.sh` with proper flags to build and run R server containers (This may take several minutes):
 `./R-Docker-Server/containers.sh -u [Desired RStudio Username] -p [Desired RStudio Password]`

 After the script has finished executing,